sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 ## tar and pigz

-For each previously arranged file that was in a folder, we will create a tar and zipped folder.
+For each previously arranged file that was in a folder, to make them programmatically accessible the `Nextflow` workflow, we will create a tar and zipped folder.

 We will use [pigz](http://zlib.net/pigz/) after using tar.

 Searching [Anaconda](https://anaconda.org/conda-forge/pigz), we find a `conda install`.
 Committed to managing our environments with `conda`.
 A faster way of installing packages is to use a tool called `mamba` which we choose now to install.